thiamsoontan/Lab/README.md

 Open the working folder in Visual Studio Code

-(if required), install VSCode extension “Remote-Containers”
+(if required), install VSCode extension “Dev-Containers”

 Note: reopen in container when prompt in VS code